Centre, Sindh govt must work together for Karachi's development: PM Imran Khan

 KARACHI: Prime Minister Imran Khan on Monday performed the groundbreaking of the Karachi Circular Railway project during a ceremony held at the Cantonment Railway Station in the metropolis.

-Federal Minister for Planning, Development, and Special Initiatives Asad Umar, Federal Minister for Railways Minister Azam Khan Swati, and the Chief Minister of Sindh Murad Ali Shah, and Governor of Sindh Imran Ismail.
+Federal Minister for Planning, Development, and Special Initiatives Asad Umar, Federal Minister for Railways Minister Azam Khan Swati, the Chief Minister of Sindh Murad Ali Shah, and Governor of Sindh Imran Ismail were also in attendance.

 The premier started his address by talking about the importance of Karachi, saying that the city, despite holding immense significance, had unfortunately faced a decline due to several problems in the past.
 As a result, the whole country was affected.